-Does your pet (or parent) seem forgetful, literally absent minded, distracted, confused, even disobedient or unable to concentrate on training after major surgery?
+Does your pet (or parent) seem forgetful, absent minded, distracted, confused, even disobedient or unable to concentrate on training after surgery?
 Go behind the secret surgical curtain!

 Forgetfulness is a normal part of aging in all species.
-Does your cat or dog get “lost” in the corner of a room or does he forget where the litter box or doggie door is?
-Does he sleep a lot more?
-Is it normal aging or has he been under anesthesia for an injury, tooth cleaning, etc.?
+Does your cat or dog get “lost” in the corner of a room or sleep a lot more?
+Is it normal aging or has he been under general anesthesia for an injury, tooth cleaning, etc.?

 The prevailing position is that "experts don’t know" what causes memory loss.
-Of course they do and thankfully, anyone who has undergone surgery remembers that they can't recall anything!
-The anesthesia block the pain signals a fully functioning brain would receive and obviously, it blocks all memory of the surgery and that is a good thing but it should not affect the fully awake and completely recovered brain cells.
+(Of course they do ... unless they've recently undergone surgery and can't recall anything!)
+The anesthesia blocks the pain signals a fully functioning brain would receive and obviously, it blocks all memory of the surgery but it should not affect the fully awake and completely recovered brain cells.

 One medical source stated "The staggering loss of cognitive function and short term memory" statistics are believed to be much higher than 40%.
-But most information I uncovered seemed deliberately indecipherable.
-The UNF study was fairly open, calling anesthesia-induced memory loss "postoperative cognitive changes" and states it may be linked to "the length of the procedure and type and amount of anesthesia administered."
-That made sense but most veterinary colleges and websites were remiss in providing good information on anesthesia-induced memory loss.
+The UNF study called anesthesia-induced memory loss "postoperative cognitive changes" and states it may be linked to "the length of the procedure and type and amount of anesthesia administered" and otherwise downplayed anesthesia-induced memory loss.

-Memory loss is harder to document in an animal but here's my summation.
-Post-anesthesia decline in brain function may cause your dog to temporarily forget house-training, regular family routines, obedience or trick training commands and to appear genuinely confused over simple things such as where he/she sleeps.
+Memory loss following anesthesia is harder to document in an animal but here's my observation through information gleaned from dog owners.
+Post-anesthesia decline in brain function may cause your dog to temporarily forget house-training, family routines, obedience or trick training commands and to appear genuinely confused over simple things such as where he/she sleeps.

 There is an inordinate lack of information relating to the effects of anesthesia on pets.
-Certainly a person facing surgery under anesthesia already has concerns or they wouldn't be searching for loss-of-memory risk factors.
+Certainly a person facing surgery already has concerns or they wouldn't be searching for loss-of-memory risk factors.
 The scientificamerican.com blurb is typical in that it treats damage to the human brain and loss of cognitive function rather lightly, characterizing it as "Anesthesia may have lingering side effects on the brain, even years after an operation" but this jumped off the page "... confusion and memory loss that sometimes follows anesthesia. ... in turn unmask an underlying brain defect or the early stages of dementia..."
-Is that meant to suggest we should be grateful for anesthesia having diagnosed early dementia?
-Maybe so.

 You've already taken the first step.
 You are reading this.
-People are catching on today whereas in 2011, the National Institute Of Health NIH reports that Google yielded only 764,000 searches for “anesthesia memory loss” and of those, only 3 of the top 50 hits were from peer-reviewed journals.
+In 2011, the National Institute Of Health reported 764,000 google searches for “anesthesia memory loss” but only a few of the returns were from peer-reviewed journals.
 Disgraceful!
-The medical community knew and veterinarians had to be aware of the anesthesia risk as regards memory and cognitive function.
-But it took the internet to force public reports on the association between general anesthesia and memory loss.
-In 2012 the NIH published Memory Loss, Alzheimer’s Disease and General Anesthesia: A Preoperative Concern and today, in mid-2015, more people are demanding disclosure on anesthesia-related memory loss.
+The medical community and veterinarians are well aware of the anesthesia risk as regards memory and cognitive function.
+In 2012 the NIH published Memory Loss, Alzheimer’s Disease and General Anesthesia: A Preoperative Concern.
+Today more people are demanding disclosure on anesthesia-related memory loss.

 Vitamin "B" was high on our list even though there isn't any definitive information linking it to cognitive problems caused by anesthesia.
-However, the National Academy of Sciences found that vitamins B6, B12, and folic acid may help slow the progression of the Alzheimer's Disease.
-Unless and until there is more research done on the long-term effects to the brain which can occur under general anesthesia, we say make sure you and your pets get abundant "B" complex from natural sources in your diet and we cover that under dietary recommendations.
+However, the National Academy of Sciences found that vitamins B6, B12, and folic acid may help slow the progression of the Alzheimer's Disease which is of course, brain related.
+Until there is more information on the long-term effects to the brain which can occur under general anesthesia, we say make sure you and your pets get abundant "B" complex from natural sources.

 From Andrew Weil, MD we learned that ginkgo biloba, an herb which can enhance memory by increasing circulation to the brain, may help prior to and after surgery.
 The recommendation is 120 mg daily in divided doses with food.

 Dr. Dharma Singh Khalsa, medical director and president of the Alzheimer's Prevention Foundation in Tucson recommends 200 mg a day of phosphatidylserine (PS) to augment the effect of ginkgo.
-PS may have a blood-thinning effect, so use it with caution if you or your pets are on Coumadin or any similar anticoagulant drugs.
+PS may have a blood-thinning effect, so use with caution if you or your pets are on anticoagulant meds.

-Assimilated from several medical sites is the repeated recommendation of pure cinnamon for prevention of Alzheimer's and numerous comparisons between the brain degeneration caused by Alzheimer's and cognitive problems associated with anesthesia.
-Do dogs like cinnamon?
-Yes, they find it palatable when sprinkled on their food.
-Turmeric is a tasty spice also recommended for detoxing the system so you can try adding it to the diet.
+Several medical sites recommend pure cinnamon for prevention of brain degeneration caused by Alzheimer's and cognitive problems associated with anesthesia.
+Dogs find it palatable when sprinkled on their food.